 Using food as a reward or as a punishment, however, can undermine the healthy eating habits that you're trying to teach your children.
 Giving sweets, chips, or soda as a reward often leads to children overeating foods that are high in sugar, fat, and empty calories.
 Worse, it interferes with kids' natural ability to regulate their eating.
 It also encourages them to eat when they're not hungry to reward themselves.

 Offering otherwise off-limits food as a reward or special treat is also confusing.
 Children hear that they're supposed to enjoy foods that are good for them and stay away from foods with little nutritional value.
 Being told that they can indulge in foods that are bad for them as a reward for doing something good sends a mixed message.
 They may also start relating unhealthy foods to certain moods—when you feel good about yourself, for instance, it's OK to reach for a sweet.

 Offering treats as rewards can also lead to cavities and weight gain.
 When sweets or chips are given as a reward, they may become more appealing.
 This leads children to start to prefer them instead of healthier foods with nutritional value.

 The practice of forcing children to "clean their plates" as a punishment for bad behavior can encourage them to develop bad eating habits, such as eating when they're not hungry.
 It can also lead to a distaste for those nutritious foods they're being forced to eat.

 Parents can offer a number of other rewards, not related to food, to reinforce good behavior.
+Involve your child in selecting rewards that are meaningful to them.
 Consider these creative options: